Void-wave/void-wave.github.io/docs/index.md

 ## Other Interests

 Outside of work I play roller derby for my local league, and I'm a keen crafter.
-I like to sew and knit clothes and plushies, I've dabbled in candle making and embroidery and yarn spinning - basically I just like to make things.
+I like to sew and knit clothes and plushies, I've dabbled in candle making and embroidery and yarn spinning - I just like to make things.